-As a special note, make sure you look up what the trade-in value of your current vehicle is.
-One of the main ways that a dealership profits off you is by offering you less than your vehicle is worth.
+As a special note, make sure you look up what your trade-in value is.
+One of the main ways that a dealership profits off you is by offering you below book.
 By knowing the value coming in to negotiations, you know when they try to low-ball you.
-Check both the Kelley Blue Book and the NADA price guide for an idea of vehicle values.
-Links to both sites are in a later section.
+Check both the Kelley Blue Book and the NADA price guide for an idea of value.

-Before you search for a vehicle, you should first know what you look like to auto dealerships and lending institutions.
-These groups are going to want to check your credit history, so you should pull your own history so you know what to expect.
+Before you search for a vehicle, you should first know what you look like to lending institutions.
+They are going to want to check your credit history, so you should pull your own history so you know what to expect.
 If there are any issues or questions that may arise, you should know how to answer them.

 Your credit history is primarily stored with three reporting agencies: Experian, Equifax and TransUnion.
 Any other credit report service will charge you an exorbitant fee in order to pull the information from these companies.
 Fortunately, you can get your credit history directly from each company for a minimal fee.
 It does not hurt your score when you pull your report, and it will leave you more informed than before.
 You are also entitled to get a free credit report from each service at AnnualCreditReport.com.

 Why does your credit score matter?
-Auto dealerships and financial agencies are looking for anything that will indicate you may have issues paying for your purchase.
-If you have a poor credit score, you are likely to face higher interest rates and less negotiating with dealerships.
-Most of the best deals you see advertised on television and the Internet only apply to people with excellent credit scores.
+Dealerships and financial agencies look for anything that will indicate you may have issues paying for your purchase.
+If you have a poor credit score, you are likely to face higher interest rates and less room negotiating price.
+Most of the best offers advertised on television and the Internet only apply to people with excellent credit scores.

-If you go to a dealership with nothing in mind, you are more than likely going to walk away with nothing.
+If you go shopping with nothing in mind, you are more than likely going to walk away with nothing.
 If not, chances are you will be convinced to buy something that doesn't quite suit you.
 You never know what a salesman is going to push to you.
 What might seem like a good idea at the time often turns out to be ill suited to your needs.
-To prevent this, it is best to do your research before you even visit a dealership.
-Here are some general indicators of the type of vehicle you might need.
+To prevent this, it is best to do your research before you visit a lot.
+Here are some general need indicators.

 What size vehicle should you go for?
-Chances are good that you'll be pleased with a smaller vehicle, as they are typically just as safe as larger ones, if not safer.
+Chances are good that you'll be pleased with a smaller one, as they are typically just as safe as larger ones, if not safer.
 They are more agile and lighter, which means they stop faster and can avoid accidents.
 They also get better fuel economy than their larger cousins do, though of course the make and model affect that as well.
-Many small vehicles also have just as much space inside as larger vehicles.
+Many small ones have just as much space inside as larger ones.
 While that may not translate into carrying capacity, it does wonders for the comfort of larger people.

-Once you know what vehicle you're looking for, you should do some research.
-Check the various auto websites and magazines to see what the average price is for the vehicle.
-That way you will know what is a good deal and what is simply a salesman sounding persuasive.
+Once you know what you're looking for, you should do further pricing research.
+Check relevant websites and magazines to see average prices.
+That way you will know what is a good buy and what is simply a salesman sounding persuasive.

-Always try to secure financing before you set foot in a dealership.
+Always try to secure financing before you set foot on a lot.
 Having financing of your own gives you bargaining leverage against the typical tactics a salesman will use.
 More on those in the negotiation section later.
 You also have the advantage of knowing how much you have to spend, as well as being able to shop around for the best lending rates.
-Having your own financing also avoids many of the most common financial scams dealerships pull.
+Having your own financing also avoids many of the most common financial scams.